Iran protests are the biggest in years to challenge the regime. Here's what to know.

 "We are locked and loaded and ready to go," the president said.

-Speaking Thursday on Fox News, Mr. Trump said the U.S. was "ready" to hit Iran hard if protesters were killed, but said, "for the most part, they haven't" been.
+Speaking on Fox News on Jan.
+8, Mr. Trump said the U.S. was "ready" to hit Iran hard if protesters were killed, but said, "for the most part, they haven't" been.

 The president's comments came just over six months after he ordered airstrikes on three Iranian nuclear facilities, amid a deadly days-long conflict between Iran and Israel.